JamesJ0717/School-Work/README.md

-# Computer Science Stuff
+# About ME

-I am a student at SUNY Polytechnic Institute, and this is going to be a lot of my computer science course work.
+I am a student at SUNY Polytechnic Institute.
+This is going to be a lot of my computer science course work.